yankunm/Problem_Solving/DynamicProgramming/README.md

 # Dynamic Programming

+Dynamic Programing, AKA Search + Memoization, is an optimization technique used on search problems.

 ## Search

 When a given problem is composed of multiple subproblems, we can keep on breaking down the problem and ultimately CONSTRUCT the BIGGER problem using all the SUB-PROBLEMS.